IsmailElnaggar/CHASE2025_Cross_Dataset_SCG_Benchmark/README.md

 ### Output observations
-* We can see here that the mode decomposition and reconstruction of the signal from the modes removes a lot of the extra noise in the signal
+* We can see here that the reconstruction of the signal from the modes removes a lot of the extra noise in the signal
 * It looks like we're able to preserve the heart beats, but i'm not 100% sure if we're keeping all the peaks.
 * So best way to test this in this case is to run it on some signals and see if our mean heart rate detected from our peaks are similar to the ground truth heart rates.
 * To do the peak detection I'm going to apply a envelope creation method and a peak detection method to extract an envelope and the relevant peaks from the reconstructed signal.
 This is the second main step of the method.
-Where we apply a CWT to the output of our decomposition and reconstruction.
-We will then apply some filtering to our CWT to again produce a 1-d signal.
+Where we apply a CWT to the reconstructed signal.
+We will then apply some filtering to our CWT to again produce a 1-d envelope signal.
 This will be our signal where we actually apply our AMPD based peak detection to.

 # Continious wavelet transform (CWT) based envelope creation and automatic multiscale-based peak detection (AMPD).